Wildlife Tours in Tasmania

 Pennicott Wilderness Journeys are a multi-award winning eco-tourism company showcasing the spectacular wilderness and wildlife of Southern Tasmania.
 Over its eighteen-year history, it has won many state, national and international awards including 12 Australian Tourism Awards, 25 Tasmanian Tourism Awards and Skal International Tourism Awards in 2016.

 Today, there are two specific wildlife tours in Tasmania offered by Pennicott Wilderness Journeys.
 The Bruny Island Cruises and Tasman Island Cruises allow travelers to experience close encounters with wildlife and explore the spectacular National Park coastlines of Bruny Island and the Tasman Peninsula aboard custom-built yellow boats.
-The coastlines are home to a variety of wildlife including hundreds of seals, migrating whales, dolphins and abundant sea birds in their thousands.
+The coastlines are home to a variety of wildlife including hundreds of seals, migrating whales, dolphins, birds of prey and abundant sea birds in their thousands.

 At any time of the year you’re likely to see the feeding frenzy of diving gannets, albatross and sea eagles wheeling on the wind, cliff-nesting cormorants and peregrine falcons, or a pod of playful dolphins surfing the bow wave of the boat.